 The temple is supposed to be located on an elephant-shaped hill called Hastagiri.
 You can not make it out in any way now except the unusual height of the Garbhagriha.

 Once inside, I a flight of golden stairs.
 Yes, these were shining bright stairs in metal or the base stairs covered with carved metal.
 There is a lotus carved in the middle and pyramidical triangles around it.
 Believe me, it is not easy to climb these stairs – the pinch your feet and you want to climb them as soon as possible.
 Thankfully, when I visited there were hardly any people around so I did not have to negotiate them much.

 Once up, I was surrounded by colorfully painted walls all around me.
 In vivid colors, they tell the tales of different avatars of Vishnu.
 Here you see him lying on his Sheshshaiyya, there you see him standing tall with his four arms carrying Shakh, Chakra, Gada, and Padam.
 Sri or Laksmi in all her glory is never far away from him.
 Even his devotees or Bhaktas are never away, they get as much space on the walls.

 Most paintings need restoration.
 The paint is falling off.
 Wonder, why rich temples like this one do not take care of their most precious possessions like these wall paintings.

 Giant Vishnu Murti at Varadharaja Perumal Temple

 I stepped inside to have my darshan and was awestruck by the giant resplendent murti of Vishnu.
 He is standing with his four arms.
 You feel small and insignificant in front of the Vishnu.
 The energy accumulated over centuries of worship can be felt.
 Devotees come and offer him the garlands of Tulsi.

 The deity here is present as Devrajaswamy.

-Come out of the Garbh Griha and you can buy a 2 Rs ticket to see the famous lizards of Varadharaja Perumal Temple.
+Come out of the Garbh Griha and you can buy a 2 Rs ticket to see the famous lizards of this temple.
 These are giant golden lizards carved on the ceiling behind the Garbhagriha or the sanctum sanctorum.
 Following the queue, you climb the ladder, touch the lizards for good luck and come down.
-You are still surrounded by the colorful paintings all around.
+You are still surrounded by colorful paintings all around.